No products in the cart.

 Distracting clamor disrupts your work ethic and kills your productivity.
 Luckily, there are many easy ways to reduce noise in your home office.
 Interested in a quiet workspace?
 Follow these simple tips and you’ll be working the day away in uninterrupted bliss.

 Most interior doors are hollow-core and allow sound to travel straight through.
 Though hollow-cores tend to be the best option for interior doors, you may need to upgrade for a space where noise reduction is crucial, like an office.
 Consider switching to a thicker, solid-core door.
-If that’s out of your budget, or you don’t want to deal with the hassle of installation, try a soundproofing panel, like this one, that will hang over the door frame and add an extra layer of sound blockage.
+If that’s out of your budget, or you don’t want to deal with the hassle of installation, try a soundproofing panel, like the ones we make here at Residential Acoustics, that will hang over the door frame and add an extra layer of sound blockage.

 Another cheaper option is to add a door sweep to the bottom of the door.
 These can be easily installed and will help reduce noise coming in through the cracks.